k0kk0k/elron-node-exporter/README.md

 # Elrond node exporter

-This container request `/node/status` of an Elrond node and expose metrics formatted for Prometheus
+This exporter request `/node/status` of an Elrond node and expose metrics formatted for Prometheus This repo imported from original repo on gitlab: https://gitlab.com/bliiitz-corp/elrond/elrond-node-exporter

-# Docker Image

-`registry.gitlab.com/bliiitz-corp/elrond/elrond-node-exporter:v1.0`

 # Environment variables default: